 Remove trees and branches

-Pruning branches that cast shade over the moss-infested area will make the removal task more successful.
-If needs be, you may have to consider felling the tree altogether to deter the moss plant from emerging again.
-However, you’ll still need to make the effort of removing physically the tufts of matted growth.
+Pruning and trimming tree branches that cast shade over the moss-infested area will make the removal task more successful.
+If need be, you may have to consider killing the tree altogether to deter the moss plant from emerging again.
+However, you’ll still need to make the effort of physically removing the tufts of matted growth.

 Improve lawn vigour

-You can probably guess that proper lawn care will minimise the risk of moss growing on your lawn or weeds overtaking the grass.
-So, make sure that you don’t neglect regular lawn maintenance jobs and most importantly, don’t complete them in the wrong time of the year.
+You can probably guess that proper lawn care will minimise the risk of moss in the lawn or weeds overtaking the grass.
+So, make sure that you don’t neglect regular lawn maintenance jobs and, most importantly, don’t complete them at the wrong time of the year.

-Кeeping moss away – expert tips
+Keeping moss away – expert tips

-- Cut the grass regularly – Regular lawn mowing at the right setting for the time of the year will ensure that the grass grows strong and thick, giving moss no chance to establish.
+Cut the grass regularly.
+Regular lawn mowing at the right setting will ensure that the grass grows strong and thick, giving moss no chance to establish.

-- Increase the hours of sunlight – As we’ve explained, moss flourishes in shade.
+Increase the hours of sunlight.
+As we’ve explained, moss flourishes in shade.
 So, try to estimate how many hours a day your lawn gets exposed to direct sunlight.
-And if needed, remove woody plants or trim off several branches.
+And, if needed, remove woody plants or trim off several branches.

-- Improve drainage and water with care – Most common types of lawn moss thrive well in damp soils, with some exceptions.
-So, never over water your lawn and make sure that the soil doesn’t suffer from drainage issues by improving its texture with sand and organic matter.
+Improve drainage and water with care.
+Most common types of lawn moss thrive well in damp soils, with some exceptions.
+So, never overwater your lawn and make sure that the soil doesn’t suffer from drainage issues by improving its texture with sand and organic matter.

-- Address pest infestations and fungal problems – Again, if some creepy crawlies are damaging the roots of the grass or the turf suffers from some sort of disease, this will lead to the overall poor health of your lawn and promote the appearance of moss and weeds.
+Address pest infestations and fungal problems.
+Again, if some creepy crawlies are damaging the roots of the grass or the turf suffers from some sort of disease, this will lead to the overall poor health of your lawn and promote the appearance of moss and weeds.

-- Fertilise at least once a year – Feed your lawn in the autumn or spring (or both), again, to ensure the vigorous and lush growth of grass instead of weeds, dandelions and moss.
+Fertilise at least once a year.
+Feed your lawn in the autumn or spring (or both), again, to ensure the vigorous and lush growth of grass instead of weeds, dandelions and moss.

 Dispose of moss the right way

 Did you know that you can add the raked-out moss to your compost bin and reap all the benefits the following year?
-After all, one of moss’s commercial uses is the production of peat, especially out of species from the Sphagnum genus.
+After all, one of moss’ commercial uses is the production of peat, especially out of species from the Sphagnum genus.
 Preferably, mix the moss with other organic matter in the proportion of 1:4 to ensure that it doesn’t take too long to decompose properly.